-We are a specialty design firm and national leader in green infrastructure with over 80 projects completed throughout the United States.
+We are a specialty design firm and national leader in green infrastructure with over 90 project examples realized throughout the United States.

 Urban Rain Design, a design studio founded in 2012 by nationally award-winning landscape architect Kevin Robert Perry, provides green infrastructure visioning, planning, and technical design/implementation assistance for communities throughout the United States.
 The firm collaborates with architects, engineers, landscape architects, and public/private agencies to develop elegant yet functional techniques to retrofit the urban fabric with sustainable stormwater management.
 Urban Rain Design's philosophy is to boldly use the landscape to not only manage stormwater, but to also create highly successful urban spaces.
 Kevin Robert Perry has the unparalleled visionary and technical expertise to walk through a project site and develop a full toolbox of green infrastructure design strategies.
 Ultimately, the firm aims to help build high-caliber green infrastructure projects with a strong degree of detail and functionality that exemplify how cities can transform gray space into green space.
 Urban Rain Design is a certified Small Business Enterprise (SBE) by the California Department of General Services.